-First, make sure that your AirPods or other Bluetooth device is paired using the Bluetooth pane in System Settings or System Preferences.
+First, make sure that your AirPods or other Bluetooth device is paired using the Bluetooth pane in System Preferences.

 To begin using a Bluetooth device with ToothFairy, click the + button in the Preferences window.
 This will open the Bluetooth selector: